-As discussed below under the caption "Stock Options", in 2008, 2009 and 2010, we awarded stock options to employees with such options having an exercise price equal to the fair market value of our Common Stock on the date of grant.
+As discussed below under the caption "Stock Options", in 2008, 2009, 2010 and 2011, we awarded stock options to employees with such options having an exercise price equal to the fair market value of our Common Stock on the date of grant.
 In 2009 we also awarded RSUs to employees.
-These stock options and RSUs were awarded in recognition that no equity-based compensation awards had been granted since 2005 and in an effort to retain valued employees.
 We have also issued RSUs and options to executives upon commencement of employment.
-For example, in 2009 we awarded 24,000 RSUs and options to purchase 96,000 shares of Common Stock to Dr. Brzeczko upon commencement of employment and in 2008 we awarded 50,000 RSUs and options to purchase 30,000 shares of Common Stock to Mr. Jones upon commencement of employment.
+For example, in 2011 we awarded options to purchase 60,000 shares of common stock to Mr. Rivet upon commencement of employment, in 2009 we awarded 24,000 RSUs and options to purchase 96,000 shares of Common Stock to Dr. Brzeczko upon commencement of employment and in 2008 we awarded 50,000 RSUs and options to purchase 30,000 shares of Common Stock to Mr. Jones upon commencement of employment.